Elastic Response and Instabilities of Anomalous Hall Crystals

 When $\mathcal{B}=0$, the parent band model describes the usual two-dimensional electron gas and exhibits a transition from a Fermi liquid to a WC for strong interactions.
 In contrast, if a sufficiently large Berry flux threads the first BZ formed by the resulting crystal, the Fermi liquid instead transitions to an AHC with Chern number given by the integer nearest to $\mathcal{B} A_{\text{1BZ}}/2\pi$, where $A_{\text{1BZ}}$ is the area of the first BZ.
-This nearest integer rounding of the Berry curvature can be understood in terms of a Berry-flux quantization condition~\cite{dong2024stability} (see supplemental material~\footnote{See Supplemental Material}).
+This nearest integer rounding of the Berry curvature can be understood in terms of a Berry-flux quantization condition~\cite{dong2024stability} (see supplemental material~\footnote{See Supplemental Material [INSERT URL] for details on the elastic modulus tensor, Hartree-Fock and time-dependent Hartree-Fock implementations, analytical AHC energy derivations in the strong interaction regime, and additional numerical results for rhombohedral pentalayer graphene, which includes Refs.~\cite{kresse1996efficient, pulay1980convergence, pulay1982improved, rohwedder2011analysis, khalafSoftModesMagic2020, kwanExcitonBandTopology2021, kwanMoireFractionalChern2023, roweEquationsofMotionMethodExtended1968, jain2025elementary, wolfQuasibosonApproximationYields2024, Bateman1953, Park2023topological, zhang2010band, jung2014abinitio, jung2015origin}.}).
 The unit cell and first BZ area of the AHC are determined by the electronic density, such that there is one electron per unit cell (i.e., filling unity $\nu=1$).

-This idealized model is a useful approximation for spin- and valley-polarized systems with a low electronic density, such that the atomic BZ is irrelevant and the Berry curvature perceived by the electrons near the band edge appears relatively constant.
+This idealized model is a useful approximation for spin- and valley-polarized systems with a low electronic density, in which the atomic BZ is irrelevant, and the Berry curvature perceived by electrons near the band edge is approximately constant.
 Although highly simplified, it offers an analytically tractable model that can be compared with numerical calculations employing more realistic models.
 In what follows, we set $m=1/2$ and the length of the reciprocal lattice vectors to unity (i.e., $|\boldsymbol{G}_{1,\triangle}|=1$) such that energy is measured in units of $|\boldsymbol{G}_{1,\triangle}|^2/2 m$.